rgrigga/sandbox/workbench/rgrigga/tattoo/readme.md

 <!-- Assume your name is "Bill" and your Package will be named "MyApp" -->

+PS: you may need to add the ServiceProvider to this file:

+    app/config/app.php

 **Get Started**.
 Assuming you now have a working local webserver, move to the root directory of your web projects.
 You are about to create a folder, but don't do it yet.